Art Therapy for Mental Health

 What is Art Therapy?

 Art therapy isn’t just about drawing out your feelings.
-It helps visualize and bring out your thoughts through various artistic methods.
-Some of the common types of art therapy include:
+It helps visualise and bring out your thoughts through various artistic methods.
+Some of the common types of art therapy for mental health include:

 Painting